mtumilowicz/jit-notes/README.md

         * subsequent calls
             * if the methodB is made not entrant - methodA calls dispatcher and gets the best compilation
             * if the methodB is not yet made not entrant - we have two compilations in the memory
-                * we have to be content with this slower compilation
+                * we have to accept the slower compilation
                 * somewhere in the meantime dispatcher will mark our compilation as made not entrant and redirect calls to the faster one
     * made zombie - method was made not entrant and no thread has it on its stack